 Magnetic resonance imaging (MRI) allows for soft tissue to be visualized in the most clear and optimal way.
 A MRI is an imaging technique that utilizes a strong magnetic field and radio waves to generate an image that cannot be seen well on x-rays.
 MRI does not use radiation, instead, it relies on atoms in your body to align with the moving magnets in the scanner.
 MRI is an important tool to determine TGCT subtype, as described in Diagnosis.
 MRI images are broken down into components: T1, T2, and GRE.
 Each component tells the radiologist something about anatomical structures in that area.

 Our body is made up of protons, neutrons, and electrons.
 The MRI creates an image by aligning protons with the magnetic field created by magnets moving in the scanner.
-T1 and T2 describe the relaxation time of the patients' protons under the MRI after different radiographic frequencies are pulsed.
+T1 and T2 describe the relaxation time of the patients' protons under the MRI after different radiographic frequencies are pulsed (different ways the magnet can move in the machine).
 Different structures in our body create different relaxation times.
 For example, fat and bone have different relaxation times and show up differently on the MRI.
+These sequences are used together to understand the health of the joint.

-T2 is typically used to image chronic and progressive diseases compared to T1, which is the basic image produced by protons with a short relaxation time (2).
+For instance, T2 weighted imaging is typically used to image chronic and progressive diseases compared to T1 weighted (3).
+T2 weighted imaging is often compared to T1 to identify tumors or masses.
 Gradient recalled echo (GRE) is a type of spinning proton, leading to specific signals.
 For example, metal artifacts create low GREs.
 Because TGCT has hemosiderin, an iron-storing compound, radiologists can sometimes see a low GRE signal, low T1, and low T2 interval signal.

 MRI results can be complex, consult with your radiologist and healthcare provider to go over MRI reports.